annalisew19/MICB475_Team4/meeting_notes/feb_19.md

 - created visualization of ASV stats (omitted mitochondria & chloroplast, no NA age)
 - generated tree for phylogenetic diversity analysis
 - alpha rarefaction
-    - screenshot of alpha rarefaction curve based on sample
+    - screenshot of alpha rarefaction curve based on sample (not to sure what sampling depth to use)

 <img src="../qiime2_files/qiime2view_screenshots/ivf_alpha_rarefaction.png" height="300" width="500">